 It is essential that students have a suitable school bag in which to carry their books and equipment for the day, including their PE/Dance kit when needed.

-If students are punctual, organised and properly equipped, lessons can start on time and a fast pace of learning can be maintained.
-We would ask that you support your child to ensure that they are ready to learn.
-To maintain high standards in this area, students who are not ready to learn will be placed in a lunchtime detention.
+To maintain high standards in this area, students who are not ready to learn by being properly equipped will be placed in a lunchtime detention.